eginwong/course-notes/cloud/azure/AZ-203/develop-azure-platform-as-a-service-compute-solutions.md

   - no extra cost
   - built-in logging and mgmt with Azure Portal
   - triggered vs. continuous
-    - cts runs on allinstances or you can restrict it if continuous; triggered will be on a single instance chosen for load balancing
+    - cts runs on all instances or you can restrict it if continuous; triggered will be on a single instance chosen for load balancing
   - App Service > Settings > Webjobs > Add WebJob
 - Diagnostics Logging
   - both web server and the web app